-Figure 1 shows a successful trace of the problem solver's behavior on a simple Blocks World task in which when the goal is (clear A) and when block A is on the table, block B is on A, block C is on B, and the hand is empty.
-In this situation, the system looks for executable skills with this goal as its head but, when this fails, it considers skills that have the goal as one of its effects.
-In this case, invoking the primitive skill instance (unstack B A) would produce the intended result, but it cannot be applied because its instantiated start condition, (unstackable B A), does not hold.
+Fig. 2 shows a successful trace of the problem solver's behavior on a simple urban driving task when the goal is to turn right and stop in the street segment on the right-hand side, thus making (in-segment me g998) true.
+Initially, the agent's car is stopped in the leftmost lane, g1020, in a street segment, g994.
+In this situation, the system looks for skills with the goal as its head but, when this fails, it considers skills that have the goal as one of their effects.
+In this case, invoking the primitive skill instance (steer-for-right-turn me g978 g998) would produce the intended result, but it cannot be applied because its instantiated start condition, (in-intersection-for-right-turn me g978), does not hold.
 In response, the problem solver stores the skill instance with the initial goal and pushes the subgoal onto the goal stack.
+Then the system looks for skills that will achieve the subgoal and finds the skill instance, (in-intersection-for-right-turn me g978).
+However, it also has an unsatisfied start condition, (in-rightmost-lane me g1021), and in turn the problem solver pushes the new subgoal onto the goal stack.